Check out these FAQs.

 A: If she only has an occasional time conflict with the live class, she can still enroll in the live class and watch the recordings when she can’t attend.
 If the conflict is weekly, she should either a) enroll in a course that doesn’t have live sessions, or b) take the course with live sessions and make special arrangements with the mentor to adjust time-sensitive assignments.

-A: During fall and winter semesters, math tutors are available to students live online in Math Lab 9am-4pm MT on school days.
+A: During fall and winter semesters, math tutors are available to students live online in Math Lab on Tuesdays and Thursdays from 8am-9am and 1-4 pm MT, as well as Fridays from 8am-4pm MT.
 During summer term, tutors are available two hours a day (see specific Math Lab times in registration).
 The Math Lab link is posted on the homepage of relevant Canvas courses so that students have easy access.
 Students can visit Math Lab as often as they like, and there is usually little or no wait to get live 1:1 help from an experienced tutor.

 A: Yes.
 Most courses with live sessions require a certain minimum number of enrollments or the course will have to be canceled.